openedx/edx-platform/userdocs/source/establish_course_settings.rst

     You should only add manual policy data if you are very familiar with valid configuration key value pairs and the ways these pairs will affect your course.
-    Errors on this page can cause significant probl s with your course.
+    Errors on this page can cause significant problems with your course.

     The edX program managers can help you learn about how to apply these settings.